terisa-lau/terisa-lau.github.io/essays/smart-questions.md

 ## Conclusion

 Asking smart questions leads to better answers and more productive discussions.
-When a questions are clear and show genuine interest and effort, others are more willing to help.
+When questions are clear and show genuine interest and effort, others are more willing to help.